NEBIVOLOL 5 MG TABLETS

 • If you have any further questions, ask your doctor or pharmacist.

-symptoms are the same as yours.
+even if their signs of illness are the same as yours.

 1. What Nebivolol is and what it is used for